dmsul/site-source/content/pages/tutorial_git_3branches.rst

     to_print = "That rug really tied the room together, did it not?" print_thrice(to_print)

-Which implements both major changes we made.
+This implements both major changes we made.
 Once we're done editing the file, we finish the merge:

 .. code-block:: shell-session